ikbalrahadian/Orbit/README.md

 <h1 align="center">Orbit</h1>

 <p align="center">
-  <strong>Stop searching for windows.
-Start switching with muscle memory.</strong>
+  <strong>The fastest way to switch applications on Windows.</strong>
   <br>
-  A radial application switcher for Windows inspired by the weapon wheels in modern games.
+  A radial application switcher for Windows inspired by the wheels in modern games.
 </p>

 <p align="center">